-And I'll shut up in a second, one one more question though.
+Why didn't I do this two years ago?
+Because you didn't listen to Pilates teacher or your wife.
+So it is it's just it's our it's our sort of how we treat pain, isn't it?
+I know, all sorts of experiences and where we are with life and all of those and I'll shut up and I'm just gonna say one one more question though.
 And it was the reason for the question about frequency of doing these exercises.
-These are obviously a lot milder than going to the gym and pumping iron.
+Just these are obviously a lot milder than going to the gym and pumping iron.
 Oh god.
 Yeah.

-Do people suffer from DOMS as a result of it, given they're very deconditioned?
+Do people suffer from Dom's as a result of it given their very deconditioned.
 So they should expect pain a couple of days later, as well as the pain that they get during the day.
 Yeah.

-And again, I think it's if you are dealing with deconditioned people, you know, a slightly elderly population then, somebody that's fit and healthy, I mean I see you belting down past me sometimes on your bike and stuff.
+And again, I think it's if you are dealing with deconditioned people, you know, a slightly elderly population then, you know, somebody that's fit and healthy.
+I mean, I know I see you belting down past me sometimes on your bike and stuff.
 So you know, you're used to it.
 But some people come to class, and they're not used to it.
 And so you've got to sort of give them permission, really, to expect a bit of pain.
-Because at the end of the day...

-It's to recognise the healthy pain from the unhealthy pain.
+Because at the end of the day, it's about recognise the healthy pain from the unhealthy pain.

-You know, if I asked, you know, anybody to do sort of 100 squats, and they don't normally do 100 squats every day, it's going to hurt, whether they're deconditioned or not, it's what you're used to.
-So absolutely.
+You know, if I asked, you know, anybody to do sort of 100 squats, and they don't normally do 100 squats every day, it's going to hurt whether they you know, deconditioned or not, it's what you're used to.
+Yeah, so absolutely, right.

-Thank you.
+Thank you rack on,